geronimoooooooo/movies/README.md

 # movies
 Movies project for Udacity.
-You can click on any poster of a movie and a youtube trailer will be played.
+This page displays some of interesting movies.
+You are free to click one of the posters to see a trailer/video on youtube.
 Have fun!